benlhachemi/benlhachemi/README.md

-- 👋 Hi, I’m Souhail benlhachemi
+- 👋 Hi, I’m Souhail
-- 👀 I’m interested in Full-Stack development, building software products and find solutions to daily problems.
+- 👀 I’m interested in building software products and finding solutions to daily problems.
-- 🌱 I’m currently a software engineer student and an indie hacker.
+- 🌱 I’m currently an indie hacker.
 - 📫 How to reach me: souhailbenlhachemi1999@gmail.com

 <!---